grafana/tempo/docs/sources/tempo/configuration/_index.md

           type: <string>, # type of the attribute. options: string
           scope: <string> # scope of the attribute. options: resource, span ]

+    # Cost attribution usage tracker configuration
+    cost_attribution:
+      # List of attributes to group ingested data by.
+Map value is optional.
+Can be used to rename and
+      # combine attributes.
+      dimensions: <map string to string>

   # Tenant-specific overrides settings configuration file.
 The empty string (default
   # value) disables using an overrides file.